superlinked/VectorHub/docs/use_cases/recSys-basic.md

     return vectors
 ```

-We will add one more column to the dataset, the values of which would be a concatenation of the headline and the
-news article description.
-We intend to use the text corpus of this column for embedding, i.e., calculating vector
-representation of the articles
+We add one more column to the dataset, populated with values concatenating the headline and the news article description.
+We do this so we can embed the text corpus of this column - i.e., calculate a vector representation of the articles.

 ```python